Third party publishers as RPG archetypes

 By this point, I thought the game had etched the peripheral line past which other games fear to tread; etched that line and stepped boldly over it.
 Then I got to the theater level, and found that Bioshock had actually power-vaulted over said line.
 About the time that I hear Sander Cohen’s reading of “The Wild Bunny” while transfixed by the mask on the wall perched in front of the statued man, I really understood that all bets were off.

 But this isn’t profanity for the sake of mere shock value, or the macabre as seen by the sane.
 This is gorgeous and unmitigated insanity!
-For example: I had to stop in the flooded men’s room for the purpose of admiring the shadow play of the three arranged figures. → Video games are bad for you?
-That’s what they said about huffing paint.
+For example: I had to stop in the flooded men’s room for the purpose of admiring the shadow play of the three arranged figures. → Now you’re reading with power.

 N00b Diaries: Bioshock Chapter Two – Splicers Beware